Machinima was a former content creation and delivery network focused on publishing gaming-related videos.

 Not only did Machinima grow as a result of YouTube’s expanding reach but it simply didn’t have any competitors.
 Due to its rapid ascend, Machinima also began working together with advertisers such as Activision to promote the launch of new games.

 In November 2011, Machinima finally managed to cross the inaugural mark of one billion monthly video views.
-By comparison, the network served more than 2 billion video views in all of 2010.
-Not only did it record tons of views but its viewers were highly engaged with over 65 minutes of viewing time per month on average.
+By comparison, the network itself served more than 2 billion video views in all of 2010.
+Not only did it secure tons of eyeballs but its viewers were highly engaged with over 65 minutes of viewing time per month on average.

 Those numbers made Machinima the largest non-music publisher on YouTube, only lagging behind music network Vevo.
 In order to further push the network as well as YouTube, Google’s venture arm invested around $35 million into Machinima in May 2012.
-The round valued the company at around $200 million.
+The round valued the company at a whopping $200 million.

 A month later, Machinima scored a partnership with Microsoft to promote its video content for the upcoming Xbox Live service.
 As a result of its continuous growth, the company launched the Machinima Interactive Film Festival, a nine-day online and offline exhibit to highlight the work of its creators.